Skip to content

 The best way to watch boxing depends on how often you follow the sport.

-If you are a casual fan who mainly wants to watch headline fights, paying for events one at a time through pay-per-view is usually the most cost-effective option.
-Sky Sports Box Office and TNT Sports Box Office both offer access to major fight nights on this basis.
+If you are a casual fan who mainly wants to watch headline fights, paying for events one at a time through pay-per-view may be the most cost-effective option.
+Major fights may be available through services such as Sky Sports Box Office, TNT Sports Box Office or DAZN PPV, depending on the event.

 If you follow boxing more closely, a subscription service may suit you better.
-DAZN offers regular live events from the UK and abroad, including emerging fighters and established names.
-While DAZN runs on a subscription model, many of the biggest bouts still require an additional PPV fee.
+DAZN shows regular live events from the UK and abroad, while Sky Sports also carries selected boxing coverage.
+Some major bouts may still require an additional PPV payment, even if you already have a subscription.

 What’s the difference in cost between streaming and pay-per-view boxing?